purmarili/Flowers/README.md

 # Flowers
-Flowers is a Ecommerce-type application, implemented for Android devices, where you can either register as a seller or a buyer.
+Flowers is a Ecommerce-type application, implemented for Android devices using Kotlin, where you can either register as a seller or a buyer.
 Scroll through thousends of flowers and add them to your basket.